-- You must connect the AC adaptor before you connect to a Port Replicator. - When your computer is docked in the Port Replicator, the following ports on the computer, if present, are not operational: - LAN jack - HDMI[TM] out port - External RGB monitor port - Headphone/Microphone jack - When you use external display ports on the Port Replicator or on your computer, some software might show different type of ports which you connected. - When connecting an AC Adaptor to the Port Replicator, use only the AC Adaptor included with Port Replicator.
+- You must connect the AC adaptor before you connect to a Port Replicator. - The ports on the Port Replicator might have higher priority than the ports on the docked computer. - When you use external display ports on the Port Replicator or on your computer, some software might show different type of ports which you connected. - When connecting an AC Adaptor to the Port Replicator, use only the AC Adaptor included with Port Replicator.
 Do not use the computer's AC Adaptor. - Refer to the Port Replicator's User's Manual for more details.